stormpath/express-stormpath/docs/logout.rst

 logout and destroy their session cookies.

 By default this library will automatically provide a POST route at ``/logout``.
-Simply make a POST request of this URL and the session cookies will be destroyed.
+Simply make a POST request to this URL and the session cookies will be destroyed.

 Configuration Options